timBrockman/1701-D/src/cp/README.md

 As I get things to work I'll let you know.

-  - Clean up the build and ditch tinyliquid for almost anything
+  - Clean up the build and ditch tinyliquid for pretty much anything (probably hbs or mustache)
   - Add some nice AMP Components
   - From the start keeping things simple enough to stay AMP Project compliant has been in the back of my head.
   - The idea will be to ramp into a progressive (likely Polymer) experience from AMP cached content + service worker + use the cached content as the data store to fetch from.